srimathy-kumar/Intern_project2/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
 Home Page of facebook cloning in name of "Friendzee" is a responsive website.
-The technologies used in this project are NextJs, TailwindCSS, NextAuth, Rest API and React Hook.
+The technologies used in this project are NextJs, TailwindCSS, NextAuth and React Hook.
 There are a few important modules in the project like home page, creating post, adding/deleting the images, online/offline status of user and Like/Share/Comments.
 The data is accessed using Rest API and then rendered into the webpage.
 I took almost 40 - 50 hrs to complete this project.
 SkillLync helped me by providing the wire-frames for all relevant features.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.